proxylity/examples/multi-modal/readme.md

   --region us-west-2
 ```

 The template creates a few resources, including the API Gateway and UDP Gateway Listener endpoints.
 To exercise them we need the endpoint information from the stack output, which we'll put in environment variables for easy use.
-First we'll descrive the stack and write the response to a JSON file, then us `jq` to extract the values:
+First we'll describe the stack and write the response to a JSON file, then use `jq` to extract the values:

 ```bash
 aws cloudformation describe-stacks \